 So you have decided to start an online store with Shopify but not sure exactly how to get started?

-Well in this guide I am going to take you through the 10 steps you need to do in order to get your store set up and running.
+Well in this guide I am going to take you through the steps you need to take in order to get your store set up and running.

 EcommerceGold is reader supported, meaning that we may earn a commission (at no additional cost to you) from products or services purchased through links on our site.
 Learn More.